How to Come Up With Startup Ideas (In 10 Minutes)

 Indie Hackers has a sizeable database of new products, along with valuable data (like confirmed revenue numbers).

-And if you can even check out products that are in specific categories that you’re interested in (like Analytics and marketing).
+And you can even check out products that are in specific categories that you’re interested in (like analytics and marketing).
 Or products that already have revenue.

 4. Look for popular software using BuiltWith

 BuiltWith shows you software that different websites use.